Drone Controller

 The UK’s latest sanctions go beyond just game controllers.
 The government has added about 150 more items to its banned export list, including software used in oil drilling, specific industrial chemicals, and various types of electronic equipment.
 These additions expand an already extensive list of restrictions, all aimed at limiting Russia’s ability to sustain its military campaign.

 This idea forms the foundation of the UK’s export control laws.
-These laws prevent the transfer of technology required for constructing or utilising restricted items in Russia.
+These laws prevent the transfer of technology required for constructing or utilizing restricted items in Russia.

 But video game controllers aren’t like Dutch chip-making machines or German precision instruments.
 They’re mass-produced and not unique European tech products.
 Therefore, although the ban conveys a message, its actual impact could be more symbolic than strategic.